a large building under construction with lots of cranes

 Under-construction

-Ready-to-move in Property
+Ready-to-move

 Under-construction Vs Ready-to-move in Property: Which is better?